3 Major Vocational Sectors in Mississippi Worth Paying Attention To

 Mississippi might be well known for its cotton and other agricultural industries, but it has plenty more going for it.
 In fact, the state's population of more than 2.9 million people gets to enjoy the benefits of a region that is cultivating success across an impressive range of different industries.*

 Over the years, the state has grown its economic output considerably.
-For example, between 1987 and 2017, Mississippi's GDP (when adjusted for inflation) increased by over 70 percent to more than $96.8 million.** And that kind of growth is producing new opportunities for tradespeople, business and finance professionals, and many others.
+For example, between 2000 and 2018, Mississippi's GDP (when adjusted for inflation) increased by over 17 percent.** And that kind of growth is producing new opportunities for tradespeople, business and finance professionals, and many others.

 Just consider these examples: Projections indicate that, from 2014 to 2024, the employment of specialty trade contractors (like HVAC technicians) could increase by 7.9 percent within the state.
 And employment of administrative support pros could grow by nearly 20 percent.***